My final exam just around the coner...

 Business mathematics is mathematics used by commercial enterprises to record and manage business operations.
 Mathematics typically used in commerce includes elementary arithmetic, such as fractions, decimals, and percentages, elementary algebra, statistics and probability.
 Business management can be made more effective in some cases by use of more advanced mathematics such as calculus, matrix algebra and linear programming.

-accounting, inventory management, marketing, sales forecasting, and financial analysis.
+Commercial organizations use mathematics in accounting, inventory management, marketing, sales forecasting, and financial analysis.